 The Department of Plant Sciences offers a four-year curriculum in horticulture leading to the Bachelor of Science degree.
-There are five horticulture options: horticulture biotechnology, horticulture science, landscape design, production-business, and urban forestry and parks.
+There are seven horticulture options: horticulture biotechnology, horticulture science, landscape design, landscape management, productionbusiness, sports and urban turfgrass management, and urban forestry and parks.

 Production -- Producers of horticultural food crops for fresh consumption or processing; nursery and greenhouse production of food and ornamental crops; field positions for processing, marketing and seed companies; and plant propagation/tissue culture specialists.